-Simply put, a one-by—or 1x—drivetrain refers to a setup with a single chainring up front and any number of gears on the cassette, though the most commonly seen on the trails today are 1x10 and 1x11.
+A one-by—or 1x—drivetrain refers to a setup with a single chainring up front and any number of gears on the cassette.
+The most commonly seen today are 1x10 and 1x11.
 The concept of 1x drivetrains is nothing new.
-For many years, if riders wanted a drivetrain that was more simple than a 2x or 3x, yet more versatile than a singlespeed, they had to resort to cobbled together solutions with lackluster reliability.
+For many years, if riders wanted a drivetrain that was simpler than a 2x or 3x, yet more versatile than a singlespeed, they had to resort to cobbled together solutions with lackluster reliability.
 Chains would drop, gears would mis-shift, and the ideal gear range simply wasn’t there.
 Luckily, with the advent of three key technological innovations, 1x drivetrains are now more attainable and easier to set up than before.

 Why Go 1x?

-While there are a number of benefits that 1x drivetrains offer, the best answer to “Why 1x?” is simple—simplicity.
+While there are a number of benefits that 1x drivetrains offer, the best answer to “Why 1x?” is simplicity — both in terms of maintenance and usability.
 Front shifting is more difficult to set up and maintain, and is the least mechanically robust part of any drivetrain.
 By removing it from the equation, the drivetrain becomes more simple and effective.
 In addition, it’s not uncommon for less experienced riders to misuse their front derailleur and find themselves cross chaining.
 This can cause issues down the road, as cross chaining puts extra wear and tear on a chain, requiring it be replaced more often than it would otherwise need to be.
 Again, removing that front shifting variable allows the rider to focus on only the rear derailleur and eliminates any fear of cross chaining.
 Lastly, for riders who like to watch their weight, switching to a 1x is ultimately going to be lighter than any 2x or 3x drivetrain.
-Although a clutch rear derailleur is slightly heavier than a standard rear derailleur, removing the front shifter, front derailleur, and a chainring or two can shed almost a pound from the weight of the bike!
+Although a clutch rear derailleur is slightly heavier than a standard rear derailleur, removing the front shifter, front derailleur, and a chainring or two sheds upwards of 200g from the weight of the bike!